The Duke University Libraries partners with members of the Duke community to publish peer-reviewed scholarly journals.

 Greek, Roman and Byzantine Studies (GRBS) is a peer-reviewed quarterly journal devoted to the culture and history of Greece from antiquity to the Renaissance and features research on all aspects of the Hellenic world from prehistoric times through the Greek, Roman and Byzantine periods.
 It also features studies of modern classical scholarship.

-andererseits : Yearbook of Transatlantic German Studies is a joint effort between Duke University and Uni Duisburg-Essen.
+andererseits : Yearbook of Transatlantic German Studies is a joint publication of the University of Notre Dame, the Universität Duisburg/Essen, Université du Luxembourg, and Duke University Libraries.
 It is an open access journal published both online and in print that seeks to represent the broad field of German studies in its many facets.
 It welcomes work in German and English from advanced undergraduates, graduate students, faculty and independent scholars.

 ВИВЛИОѲИКА: E-Journal of Eighteenth-Century Russian Studies is a peer-reviewed scholarly journal devoted to the culture and history of the Russian Empire during “the long eighteenth century” (1660-1830).
 The journal is open to submissions in all relevant disciplines and in all the major languages in which eighteenth-century Russian studies is researched.
 The journal defines “Russian” broadly — meaning more-or-less “Rossiiskaia,” or the Russian empire, and including non-Russian confessions, ethnicities and nationalities.